n73-ai/n73/README.md

     this server is full
 }
 ```
+- [ ] deploy frontend on cf
+- [ ] stress test x deployments in one day
 ## v1 Backend development
 - [ ] create the backend in golang
 - [ ] all the postgres databases must be in server inside of docker with x disk